-Each term we invite CFO’s and CEO’s from the business world to be guest lecturers at IFMC.
+Each term we invite specialists from the business world to be guest lecturers at IFMC.
 Recently, Anton Philips, the grandson of the Philips founder, gave students an inspiring lecture on how to successfully manage costs.
-The new economy needs doers not philosophers.
-And that’s what distinguishes IFMC’s teaching methods from an academic university.
+The world needs ‘doers’ not philosophers.
+And that’s what stands IFMC apart from an academic university.
 For example, year one will equip you with an Advanced Microsoft Office diploma, which will make you an Excel wizard.
-Practical skills like these will give you a head start when you graduate.
-In all likelihood, these skills could land you a higher starting salary than other business management programme graduates.
+Skills-based learning in new technologies will give you a head start and could land you a higher pay cheque than other graduates.

 We assume your time on IFMC will run smoothly.
 However, we do offer personal assistance if you are experiencing any study problems.
 You’ll be allocated a mentor who can help you keep track of your study progress.
 He/she can help you improve your time management skills, or find the right people within the programme to answer more complicated questions.
 He/she will also support you if you have any personal problems that can adversely affect your schoolwork.